Victor502/Ashley/Readme.md

-This site was developed with CSS, HTML and JavaScript.
+This site was developed with CSS, HTML, JavaScript and JQuery plugins.
 I used paypal buttons and cart for security and ease